 - Aircraft at or below 1000 feet AMSL no speed restrictions or predetermined circuit direction.
-Operations in this circuit pattern will be limited to helicopters and drones operated by the administering authority and host broadcaster only. - 1,500 feet AMSL a left hand circuit at a minimum of 20 knots indicated air speed (IAS) unless a different speed is approved by the administering authority.
+Limited to helicopter and drone operations by the administering authority and host broadcaster. - 1,500 feet AMSL a left hand circuit at a minimum of 20 knots intended air speed (IAS) unless a different speed is approved by the administering authority.

-In the event of traffic numbers becoming unmanageable it may be necessary for the Administering Authority to introduce an additional circuit pattern at 2000 feet AMSL, or a system of slot management, at some time during the event.
+In the event of traffic numbers becoming unmanageable, it may be necessary to introduce a system of slot management at some time during the event.
 It is not intended to introduce slot management initially.